 Please feel free to plagiarize and make it your own as you see fit.
 I’d love to hear from you if you use it so we can get better together.
 (Special thanks to Graham Fletcher for providing such an amazing 3-Act Lesson!)

 Before reading further, it may be useful to watch the lesson resources on Graham’s website.
-Go ahead and check them out here.
+Go ahead and check them out the Bright Idea resources.
 I’ll wait.

 And…welcome back!
 Let’s dive in.